AzureAiDevs/hub/website/blog/2023-aia/2023-04-06-azure-ml-intro/index.md

 The following list is the main points of the post.
 There should be 3-4 main points.
  -->

-- The main concepts in Azure ML to become effective at using the platform.
+- Why use Azure ML
-- Understanding these concepts will make working with code samples easier.
+- The main resources used to train and deploy models in Azure ML
-- The goal is to become more proficient using Azure ML.
+- The four different ways of creating those resources

 <!--
 - Main point 1